 Office of Head Start

-- Early Learning- Teachers facilitate individualized learning experiences to promote children’s readiness for school and beyond.
-Through planned and spontaneous instruction, relationships with adults, and play, children grow in language and literacy, early math and science concepts, and social and emotional development.
+- Early Learning: Teachers facilitate individualized learning experiences to promote children’s readiness for school and beyond.
+Through planned and spontaneous instruction, relationships with adults, and play, children grow in language and literacy, understanding of early math and science concepts, and social and emotional development.

-- Health- Children receive health and development screenings, nutritious meals, oral health and mental health support.
+- Health: Children receive health and development screenings, nutritious meals, and oral health and mental health support.
 Programs connect families with medical, dental, and mental health services, and ensure that children are receiving the services they need.